 If after speaking with me, you’re still not feeling it, I’ll happily point you in the direction of another intimate/small wedding or elopement photographer who may be better able to achieve what you’re looking for.
 Seriously, no hard feelings.

 Still on the fence about whether we’re perfect for each other?
 Take a look at some of our client testimonials to get a feel for what it’s like to work with me.

-In order to officially book me, I require a signed contract (which I send to you digitally so you can sign from wherever you might be…yay for the Internet!) and a 50% non-refundable retainer.
-Once the non-refundable retainer is paid and contract is signed, you are officially on my calendar!
+In order to officially book me, I require a signed contract (which I send to you digitally so you can sign from wherever you might be…yay for the Internet!) and a 50% payment of your package price (this 50% covers a $1500 non-refundable retainer that allows me to reserve your date on the calendar, and the remaining amount of the 50% package price is a non-refundable service fee that covers access to my elopement dashboard resource and allows me to help you craft your day-of timeline and family photo list [if family will be present]).
+Once the 50% of the package price is paid and contract is signed, you are officially on my calendar!

 After that, we can get to the fun stuff, like helping you find the perfect outfit for your engagement session or locating the best spots for your elopement ceremony.
 And the final 50% payment will be due 30 days prior to your elopement or intimate wedding date.
 Boom.
 Done.
 Easy peasy.

 While I specialize in elopements and micro-weddings, I’m also aware that that doesn’t mean I’m the elopement photographer for everyone.
 Honestly, I’d be a little concerned if I was, because I think it’s so important that couples find a photographer that fits what it is they are looking for, and no photographer can be all things to all people.